-Meet the female Mike Tyson of the MMA word
+Angela Lee: The world's youngest MMA champion

 Is this the same woman who appeared on pay-per-view TV around the world last May, punching, kicking and grappling to defeat experienced Japanese fighter Mei Yamaguchi?

-The same fierce fighter who, aged 19, secured the inaugural ONE Championship (ONE) women's atomweight title, becoming the world's youngest MMA champion, earning her comparisons with box legend Mike Tyson, who achieved his first world title aged 20?
+The same fierce fighter who, aged 19, secured the inaugural ONE Championship (ONE) women's atomweight title, becoming the world's youngest MMA champion, earning her comparisons with boxing legend Mike Tyson, who achieved his first world title aged 20?

 "As a small child growing up, I always wanted to be a world champion," Lee tells CNN in Bangkok, where she is training for her next big fight.